Biography of Sergio Pérez

-Sadly, the dream move turned out to be more of a nightmare with McLaren at the start of a downwards spiral.
-So poor was his year, that Perez finished one place lower in the standings and on considerably less points than he had scored with Sauber in the previous campaign.
+Sadly, the dream move turned out to be more of a nightmare due to McLaren being at the start of a downward spiral.
+So poor was his year, that Perez finished one place lower in the standings and on considerably fewer points than he had scored with Sauber in the previous campaign.

-Perez was on the move again for 2014 and began a seven-year relationship with Force India and played an integral role in keeping the team alive when financial troubles hit in 2018.
+Perez moved again in 2014, beginning a seven-year relationship with Force India and playing an integral role in keeping the team alive when financial troubles hit in 2018.

-During his time at Force India/Racing Point, Perez six podiums and took the team's first race victory, the win coming at the 2020 Sakhir Grand Prix, his penultimate race for the team.
+During his time at Force India/Racing Point, Perez scored six podiums and took the team's first race victory at the 2020 Sakhir Grand Prix, his penultimate race for the team.

-For 2021, Perez replaced Alex Albon at Red Bull where he partnered Max Verstappen.
+In 2021, Perez replaced Alex Albon at Red Bull, where he partnered Max Verstappen.
 The move was a justifiable reward for his consistently strong performances in recent years.

 In his first year with Red Bull, Perez performed well, if not spectacularly.

-His defence of Hamilton at the final race of the season led Verstappen to call Perez a "legend".
-Perez will remain with the team for 2022.
+His defence of Hamilton at the final race of the season led Verstappen to call Perez "a legend".

 Net worth Sergio Pérez

-A driver's contract with a team is, of course, confidential information but Perez's contract is believed to be worth in the region of £5 to £5-6 million, although the Mexican is also backed by a number of personal sponsors.
+A driver's contract with a team is, of course, confidential information, but Perez's contract is believed to be worth $26 million (salary $10m, bonuses $16m), although the Mexican is also backed by a number of personal sponsors.

-Perez's helmet design changes according to his team and sponsors of the time.
+Perez's helmet design changes according to his team and sponsors at the time.